ARTICLE BY LANA

 Once the time comes for you to replace your LED lights, you don’t have to worry about them posing a danger to the environment.
 The fact that they are made of non-toxic materials means they’re 100% recyclable, making them perfectly Earth-friendly.

-The ongoing environmental crisis has many of us looking for ways to reduce their carbon footprint and do everything in their power to protect the environment.
+The ongoing focus on sustainability has many of us looking for ways to reduce our carbon footprint and do everything in our power to protect the environment.
 After all, it’s our duty and responsibility to be more conscious of the world around us and reduce the impact of our actions on the planet as much as possible.
 Switching to green, eco-friendly alternatives such as LED lighting is certainly the best place to start.
 Something as simple as making the switch to energy-efficient lighting is a small step you can take today to ensure a healthier, greener, and brighter tomorrow.

 About the author: Lana is a stay-at-home mom, writer, and interior design enthusiast.
 She loves writing about interiors and green living, but her specialty is landscape design.
-She enjoys playing in the kitchen and cooking for her friends and family, spending time in nature and learning about other cultures by travelling.
+She enjoys playing in the kitchen and cooking for her friends and family, spending time in nature, and learning about other cultures by traveling.
 She is a regular contributor to smoothdecorator.com

 Here is a brief snippet from the renewable energy aggregator and energy provider Arcadia about the various benefits of LEDs>>>